sz8386pr/lmn/README.md

 ```

-### Optional, if wanting to install and use with local postgresql
+### Optional, if wanting to install and use with local PostgreSQL

 A local PostgreSQL server will be faster than a GCP one.
 https://github.com/DjangoGirls/tutorial-extensions/tree/master/en/optional_postgresql_installation

+Internet will have more recent instructions for installing PostgreSQL, start there.

 Set admin password, remember it.

 Start postgres running

-`su postgres ` if on a mac/linux
+(Run `su postgres` if on a mac/linux)

 `pg_ctl start`  enter username and password

 start postgres shell with `psql`